-Corporate Risk Operational Risk Business Oversight Operational Risk Officer role is responsible for the independent oversight of front line operational risk management effectiveness of the Corporate Risk function and the Strategic Execution and Operations (SEO) office.
-This role is expected to engage with business and risk resources within the front line to influence and challenge risk management activities and decisions.
+The Role This Operational Risk Business Oversight Officer is responsible for the independent oversight of front line operational risk management effectiveness of the Consumer Banking businesses (Community Banking, Auto Lending, Home Lending, Small Business and Personal Lending).
+This individual contributor is recognized as an industry or subject matter expert in operational risk.
+The role is expected to engage with senior business and risk leaders within the business to influence and challenge risk management activities and decisions.
 Operational risk is the risk resulting from inadequate or failed internal controls and processes, people and systems, or resulting from external events.
 Operational risk is inherent in all Wells Fargo products and services as it often arises in the presence of other risk types.

-Use subject matter expertise and industry knowledge to provide independent oversight and credible challenge to the Line of Business' operational risk management activities
+Use subject matter expertise and industry knowledge to provide independent oversight and credible challenge to the Line of Business's operational risk management activities

-Engagement with the Corporate Risk Control teams, Business Management and Independent Risk teams to promote a strong operational risk culture
+Direct engagement with the Control Executive teams, Business Heads and Independent Risk leaders to promote a strong operational risk culture

-Active engagement in key Corporate Risk and SEO risk governance routines inclusive of strategic planning sessions, governance committees and business reviews
+Active engagement in key front line governance routines inclusive of strategic planning sessions, governance committees and business reviews

-Understand, review and challenge the Corporate Risk and SEO front line risk acceptances and new business initiatives
+Review and challenge of front line risk acceptances and new business initiatives

 Influence appropriate risk management prioritization by the front line to enable the business to meet strategic objectives, while meeting operational risk program expectations